 A baby born before 37 weeks of pregnancy is considered premature or born too early.
-Prematurity is defined as:
+More specific definitions include:

 - Late preterm infants.
 Babies born between 34 weeks and 36 weeks, 6 days.

-- Very preterm.
-Babies born at or below 32 weeks.
+- Very preterm infants.
+Babies born below 32 weeks.

-- Extremely preterm.
-Babies born at or below 28 weeks.
+- Extremely preterm infants.
+Babies born below 28 weeks.